jobs

 • Job queue processor

-When launched with jobs-workers parameter equal or greater than 0, the server spawns a number of workers which subscribe to configured job queues or the default queue and listen for messages.
+When launched with jobs-workers parameter equal or greater than 0, the server spawns a number of workers which subscribe to configured job queues and listen for messages.

 Multiple job queues can be defined and processed at the same time.